Cosmitar/todoist-js/README.md

 If you want to test `share.spec.js` you need first to include a 2nd access token (from a different user) into `.env` file, using variable `ALTERNATIVE_ACCOUNT_ACCESS_TOKEN`

 ## Contributing
 Pull requests and issues are welcome.
-If you've found an bug, please open an issue.
+If you've found a bug, please open an issue.

 ## License
 MIT